OneIdentity/SafeguardDotNet/README.md

 SafeguardDotNet will use v4 API by default starting with version 7.0.
 It is possible to continue using the v3 API by passing in the apiVersion parameter when creating a connection or A2A context.
+Safeguard 7.X hosts both the v3 and v4 APIs.
+New coding projects should target the v4 API, and existing projects can be migrated over time.
+Notification will be given many releases in advance if the v3 API is planed for removal.
+There are currently no plans to remove the v3 API.

 ```C#
 // Use v3 instead of v4